-Council Plan Outcome Name Why is it important Stronger Communities - Living a Healthy Life Number/percentage of clients to achieve their 4 week smoking quit date (target is 300 clients) Smoking is one of the key causes of early death and long term illnesses therefore the ensuring those who have quitted remain a none smoker is Stronger Communities - Nurturing our children and building their future % young people not in Education, Employment or training This is important as it clearly aligns to a 'stronger economy' and an aspirational borough, and supports the notion for our people, especially our children, to reach their full potential.
+Council Plan Outcome Name Why is it important Stronger Communities - Nurturing our children and building their future % young people not in Education, Employment or training This is important as it clearly aligns to a 'stronger economy' and an aspirational borough, and supports the notion for our people, especially our children, to reach their full potential.
 As we develop those inward investment opportunities and work towards realising our devolution deal it's critical that all of our young people have the skills, qualifications and ability to take advantage of the jobs on offer, particularly those who find themselves out of work and needing the additional support to get back on the ladder and access such opportunities.
 Stronger Communities - Nurturing our children and building their future Early Years Foundation Stage Profile (EYFSP) - % achieving a Good Level of Development (GLD) This information shows how children are progressing in their early years and primary education across the local authority and provides a comparison against the regional and national pictures.
 This information informs the Council's education and inclusion strategy also, highlighting areas for development and focus to ensure all children make good progress and thrive.
+Stronger Communities - Nurturing our This is a measure of the progress made by pupils over Key Stages 3 and 4 in comparison children and building their future Key Stage 4 - Progress 8 Score to national benchmarks